What is the Center for Learning Biblical Greek?

 What does a typical session look like?

-It begins punctually, so please log on to Skype a couple of minutes early and I will call you on time.
-We will work through each section of the chapter together so I make sure you understand it, as well as answer any questions you have on it.
+It begins punctually, so please log on to skype a couple of minutes early and I will call you on time.
+We will work through each section of the chapter together so I make sure you understand it and answer any questions you have on it.
 At the end of the session I will highlight what you need to focus on in the next chapter, as well as give you a word of inspiration and motivation.
 You can do it!

 How do I prepare for the first session?

 - Reading Koine Greek: An Introduction and Integrated Workbook by Rodney J. Decker

 - Koine Greek New Testament on MP3 Audio CDs by Spiros Zodhiates